AliGeles/AliGeles/README.md

 I am a first-year student in the Computer Programming department at Istanbul Gelişim University.
 From the initial stage of my studies, I have focused on building a solid technical foundation through active practice in C and Java languages.
 My strongest assets include my problem-solving skills, analytical thinking ability, and high motivation to quickly adapt to new technologies.

-I am a developer candidate with international experience and a strong aptitude for teamwork.
-Through the Erasmus+ project I participated in during high school (a partnership between Germany, Austria, and Turkey), I gained the opportunity to collaborate with different cultures and develop a global perspective.
-I support my technical development with my active efforts to improve my English language skills.
+My international experience highlights my strong aptitude for effective teamwork and adaptability.
+Through the Erasmus+ project I participated in during high school (a partnership between Germany, Austria, and Turkey), I had the valuable opportunity to learn how to integrate into diverse teams, collaborate with different cultures, and develop a global perspective—essential skills for today's software development environment.
+I further support my development through active efforts to improve my English language skills.

 My goal is to specialize in the field of software development and become a software developer who creates value, both through individual contributions and as a strong team player.